-Experiential learning: students will learn from forest managers and scientists in a guest lecture/discussion on the implications and unintended consequences of forest fire management.
+Experiential learning: students will learn from fishery managers and scientists in a guest lecture/discussion on the implications and unintended consequences of fishery management.
 This experience will offer students a real-life example of the topics discussed in the classroom and provide synergy with two case studies/assigned readings.